sts8/TravellingSalesmanProblem/README.md

 ## TODO
-- display configuration in GUI and CmdLineView
 - more tests!
 - improve README file
   - list used concepts and their use
   - screenshots
   - build + run
-- enable/disable busy waiting with parameter
 - improve genetic search, find best search parameters
 - use and enforce code style template
 - improve and refactor constants in GUI